Rotary Club

 Each year, Rotary members invest many volunteer hours in projects, and fund-raising to support, improve and sustain health, peace and prosperity in communities across the globe.
 In recent times, our club has undertaken projects to help farmers in drought, communities ravaged by fires and provide vulnerable people with food supplies during the Covid epidemic.

-Drummoyne Rotary is proud to partner with the community and Canada Bay Council with Halloween On Renwick Street!
+Drummoyne Rotary was proud to partner with the community and Canada Bay Council with Halloween On Renwick Street!
 A massive annual event for Drummoyne.
-The streets are closed and the BBQs fired up.
-This year promises to be the largest in its 16 year history.
+The streets were closed and the BBQs fired up.
+Funds donated to Touched By Olivia and 1st Drummoyne Scouts.

 About Our Club